kiwiz/gkeepapi/README.md

 This is alpha quality code!
 Don't use in production.
 The project is under active development, so feel free to open an issue if you see any bugs or have a feature request.
 PRs are welcome too!

+## Documentation

+The docs are available on [Read the Docs](https://gkeepapi.readthedocs.io/en/latest/).

 ## Todo (Open an issue if you'd like to help!)

 - Determine how `forceFullSync` works.